TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-If we remember, before exploit the `SQL Injection`, we have founded a `RCE` in this Cacti version.
+If we remember, before exploiting the `SQL Injection`, we had found an `RCE` vulnerability in this Cacti version.

 <br />